Micheow2/Micheow2/README.md

 i added this in pycharm

 num1 have added this sentence
+7/12 i really want this